FrankGuglielmo/Cs245_Assignment1/README.md

 noticed that this drastically increased the run time, as instead of being able to call a function like Arrays.copyOfRange(), I had to manually reinsert the values into the subarrays after already looping to find the indexes in the first place, creating an n^2 run just in finding the sortedRegions.
+Not only that, but in order to make the code even compile, I had to change the signature of the sort function, which was not allowed in the assignment description.
 To remedy this, I simply kept tracked at the beginning and ending indexes of each sorted region and stored them into an ArrayList of integers.
-This allowed me to not only use less loops, but would make it poosible to use Arrays.copyOfRange(), saving me a lot of time when it came to finding the sortedRegions in the original array.
+This allowed me to not only useless loops, but would make it poosible to use Arrays.copyOfRange(), saving me a lot of time when it came to finding the sortedRegions in the original array.
 As a result, this function, findSortedRegions(double [] arr), returned an ArrayList of all the starting and end points of the original array.
 In terms of my sort function, by doing a lot of the work to find the